SuneRadich/beforeEachError/libs/beforeEachError/README.md

-# abetest
+# beforeEachError

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test abetest` to execute the unit tests.
+Run `nx test beforeEachError` to execute the unit tests.